atopile/kicad-python/COMPILING.md

 First, run `git submodule update --init` to add KiCad's source code as a submodule.

+NOTE: We recommend that you run `git config submodule.recurse true` in this repo so that
+      when you run `git pull` in the future, the submodule will be kept up-to-date.

 Next install protobuf-compiler

 then, install `poetry` and use it to install the required Python dependencies